-- 7.5 The Council has a long-established policy of seeking affordable housing provision in connection with new housing schemes.
+- 2.1.5 The Council has a long-established policy of seeking Affordable Housing provision in connection with new housing schemes.
 This is set out in general terms in Policies H4 and H11 of the SDLP.
-However, in accordance with national planning policy guidance and the approved and emerging RSS, the LPA has kept the housing needs information and policies relating to affordable housing for local needs for Selby District up-to-date. - 7.6 A comprehensive review of housing needs information has been carried out and on the basis of the findings of the 'Housing Study Selby District Council June 2005', the District Council has amended the site thresholds and the proportion of affordable housing to be provided (as set out in paragraph 7.3 above), to reflect the current circumstances.
-The interim policy guidance on Affordable Housing for local needs, approved by the District Council in June 2005, has now been up-dated and expanded in this SPD, This new guidance is based on the results of the findings of the 'Housing Study' just referred to and upon up-to-date and emerging national and regional policies, it is attached to this SPD as Appendix 4. - 7.7 The basic objective of the Council's policy is for developers to provide a contribution in kind, that is the construction of new dwellings ready for occupation on eligible sites.
-The level of contribution that will be sought is 40% of the total number of dwellings proposed for the site.

-- 7.8 The precise number and type of affordable homes to be provided on each site will be a matter for negotiation between the developer and the Council based, primarily on an assessment of local housing needs, income data, local house prices (if appropriate) and the economics of provision (taking account, if justified, of the cost of abnormal planning and infrastructure requirements). - 7.9 The details of such matters as: - What form that housing should be e.g. size, tenure and mix; - When it should be constructed relative to the timing of the development as a whole; - What its cost should be, whether that be relative to the prevailing price of open market housing or a rent level typical of social sector rented housing;
+However, in accordance with national planning policy guidance and the approved and emerging RSS, the Council has kept the housing needs information and policies relating to Affordable Housing for local needs for Selby District up-to-date. - 2.1.6 A comprehensive review of housing needs information has been carried out and the findings are set out in the Housing Needs Study1 (HNS05).
+Based on the analysis and assessment of housing need in Selby District in the HNS05 the Council has lowered the thresholds, in terms of numbers of dwellings and the size of site for determining whether Affordable Housing for local needs will be sought, and has increased the amount of Affordable Housing, as a proportion of the total number of dwellings proposed, to be provided (as set out in paragraph 6.3 above).
+The interim policy guidance on Affordable Housing for local needs, approved by the District Council in June 2005, on the basis of evidence of housing need in the HNS05, has been up-dated and expanded in this SPD, The new guidance is based not only on the results of the findings of the HNS05, but also upon up-to-date and emerging national and regional policies. - 2.1.7 The basic objective of the Council's policy is for developers to provide a contribution through the construction of new dwellings ready for occupation on eligible sites (which are then transferred to an RSL).
+The level of contribution that will be sought is 40% of the total number of dwellings proposed for the site. - 2.1.8 The details of such matters as: - what type of Affordable Housing for local needs should be provided, e.g. size, tenure and mix, - when the Affordable Housing for local needs should be constructed relative to the timing of the development as a whole, and - what the cost or price of the Affordable Housing for local needs should be, whether that be relative to the prevailing price of open market housing or a rent level typical of social sector rented housing, will be established through a housing needs assessment carried out by the Council.